museuminabox/brain/API.md

 These are the calls the box expects to be able to call in the cloud service, in order to administer the box.

+Previously the paths did not start with `/api/`.
+The old URLs should now redirect to the new paths that do start with `/api/`.

 ## Record Boop Start

-POST https://museuminabox.herokuapp.com/boopstart at the start of the Boop
+POST https://museuminabox.herokuapp.com/api/boopstart at the start of the Boop

 NO LONGER WORKING: POST https://museuminabox.herokuapp.com/boops This is the old pre-v1 API to record (the start of) a Boop